Iljaaa/machete/README.md

 string
 --

-string rule use ms_strlen function for calculate string length
+String rule use ms_strlen function for calculate string length.<br />

-before check other rules string check is_string function. if they return false, you has false result of validation and error from 'wrongType' param
+Before check other rules string rule check values is_string function.
+And if it return false, you get false result of validation and error from 'wrongType' param

-string additional params
+string config array

 | Param     | type   | Are                                      | Default            |
 |-----------|--------|:-----------------------------------------|:-------------------|